How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

 - Now put the spool cap on the thread so it does not move.

 - If you check properly on the top of the machine you will see there is a diagram showing the threading path with a dotted line direction.
 Follow the dotted line direction.
 Hook the thread on every stop properly.

 - Notice carefully you will see a few tiny holes on the flat side of the bobbins, grab the thread tail and pass it through any of these holes from inside.

-- Hold the thread tail, while holding the thread tail put the bobbin on the bobbin pin (vertical metal bar on the top right side of the machine) and push the bobbin all the way down.
+- Hold the thread tail, while holding the thread tail put the bobbin on the bobbin pin (vertical metal bar on the top right side of the machine) and push the bobbin down.
 You will hear a snap sound if the bobbin was set properly.

-- Check for the hole is used to pass the thread is on the upside before pushing the bobbing
+- Check for the hole used to pass the thread on the upside before pushing the bobbing

 - Now push the bobbin pin with gentle vertical force to toggle the bobbin pin to your right.